Private Health Insurance during Maternity: What's covered?

 If you are expecting multiples, the child is born prematurely or with a disability, the statutory protection period is extended to twelve weeks after the birth.
 During this time, you do not have to work, and the maternity benefit compensates for your loss of income.

-There is an exception if you have family insurance and have a marginal job, such as a mini-job.
-In this case, you can apply for a one-time payment of 210 euros from the Federal Social Security Office.
-On top of this, you would receive an employer's allowance if you earned more than 390 euros net as a mini-jobber before your maternity leave.
+If you are covered by family insurance but have a marginal job (mini-job), you may be eligible for a one-time payment of 210 euros from the Federal Social Security Office.
+Additionally, if you earned more than 390 euros net per month as a mini-jobber before your maternity leave, you would also receive an employer's allowance.

 Marie-Theres Rüttiger